sage-code/.github/profile/README.md

 ## Join US 🤗

-After you have read the contribution document, set-up your profile and comb your hair.
+If you are a software developer or software engineer, you are invited to contribute to our epic work.
+After you have read the contribution document, comb your hair and  set-up your profile.
 Visit our Discord server and join our team.
-We have a virtual office where we talk.
-If you are a software developer or software engineer, you are invited to contribute to our epic work.
+We have a virtual office where we can talk.

 * How to: [contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)
 * Activity: [reports](https://github.com/sage-code/.github/tree/main/reports/readme.md)